 Questions?
 Contact Us.

-Marcy is the owner of Sunset Doulas and trained with INELDA (International End-of-Life Doula Association), Going with Grace, Maggie's Hospice, and Hospice Family Care.
+Marcy is the owner of Sunset Doulas and trained with INELDA (International End-of-Life Doula Association), Going with Grace, Maggie's Hospice, and Humana-Kindred Family Care.
 Qualified to do both end-of-life planning and doula care, she has earned the Proficiency Badge from the National End of Life Doula Alliance (NEDA).

 After the deaths of her brother and parents, Marcy felt called to help others prepare for the end of their lives and to help create a sacred passing for them.

 She is the author of Build Happiness: Change Your Perspective, Change Your Life, a neuroscience-based guide to living fully in the present.
 She has long worked in education and coaching.

 Marcy's dog Tigger is a therapy dog for veterans and the dying, and an official volunteer for Maggie's Hospice.

 Why does the business use the plural for "doulas" if Marcy is the sole owner?